blackshirt/u24/README.md

-# uint24
+# u24
-Simple Unsigned Integer 24 bit handling for V language
+Simple module to handle opaque of data represent 24 bit of unsigned integer in pure V language.

 ## Contents